EpicArtz08999/Apollo/README.md

 ## Information

-- Need to communicate with us?
-Join our [gitter](https://gitter.mi/apollogitter/lobby) group!
 - We are a edited version of Genisys.
 We have edited their generators to our version and have improved the performance
 - You can download .phar from Circle CI.
 Tab to latest build,tap to artifacts selection,tap to DevTools and download Apollo1.0dev.phar